openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 Inspecting a container is achieved by running on the same worker node that the inspected container and looking at the host process table.
 The insights-runtime-extractor enters the container’s process namespaces to extract meaningful information about the runtime stack.

 The extraction of data from the running container is achieved by executing “fingerprint” executables in the process `mnt` namespace to find the relevant information by reading specific files (e.g. the `Os` and `OsVersion` values are read from the `/etc/os-release` file if it is present).
-These fingerprints executables are self-contained executables
+These fingerprints executables are self-contained executables.

 This cannot be achieved by a program running in the OpenShift Insights Operator deployment.
 This requires an additional resource for the operator, which is a DaemonSet that would deploy a “insights-runtime-extractor” image on all the cluster worker nodes.